 The greatest limitation of Stuart Wilde’s approach to spiritual development is that he made visionary states the focus of his knowledge.
 Being a “seer” myself, I can understand why he did this.
 Just like Wilde, for years I spent much of my life paying careful attention to dreams and visions.
 And I had some pretty profound and powerful ones.
 But dreams and visions are highly problematic.
 They can be heavily distorted by the ego, by other minds and also by discarnate entities – something that Stuart Wilde never fully explained to his audience (although he was very aware of the fact).

 It is well known in the Buddhist traditions that the psychic realms can be a distraction from genuine spiritual wisdom.
 I have had many thousands of visions, including premonitions and visitations from spiritual guides, projections from other minds, and interactions with what appear to be angelic and alien intelligences.
 I have learned a great deal from these.
 Still, I came to realise that visionary states can ensnare the mind in distraction and delusion if one is not careful.

 Stuart Wilde had many addictions, and his most harmful was his addiction to the psychic.

 Think about it.
 How does any vision – no matter how grand, no matter how profound the revelation contained – have the capacity to transform your consciousness?
 Your mind?
 Your life?
 The answer is, I’m afraid, very little.
-If God himself appeared to you in a vision and told you the secrets of life, the universe and everything, I doubt it would make that much difference to your overall state of well-being, nor to your level of spiritual development.
-For after the vision fades, after the guide, the angel, the god or God has departed, you are still left with… the moment in all its terrifying emptiness.
-You remain adrift upon the ocean of the mind in its state of separation.
+If God him/herself appeared to you in a vision and told you the secrets of life, the universe and everything, I doubt it would make that much difference to your overall state of well-being, nor to your level of spiritual development.
+For after the vision faded, after the guide, the angel, the god or God had departed, you would still left with… this moment in all its terrifying emptiness.
+You would still remain adrift upon the ocean of the mind in its state of separation.

 And nobody but you can come to terms with the nothingness that lies at the heart of all fear.